-We think the first Mac to be based on Apple's own chips will be in the MacBook Air class.
+We think the first Mac to be based on Apple's own chips will be in the MacBook Air class and that it could be with us very soon.
 Some reports have pegged the 13-inch MacBook Pro as a likely candidate, but we think Apple would have to continue to offer an Intel option there.

 After all, it could be that Apple will offer Intel and Apple Silicon options alongside each other, though this would be confusing for consumers and Apple would have to market it well.
 Microsoft has previously failed in that regard with Windows RT (Windows for Arm).

 Apple suggested that Apple Silicon Macs will enable you to install apps outside of the Mac App Store just as you can with an Intel Mac.
 With the iPad Pro and Mac coming ever closer together it seems like the ability to install your own apps could become the key difference between the two platforms in future.